cashvee/cashvee/README.md

 ## 📌 intro/about-me ♡

-★ I mostly do research and work on projects in and around AI-ML, DL, Neural Networks, FS-Development Design and STEM.
+★ I mostly do research and work on projects in and around AI-ML, DL, Neural Networks, FS-Development, Design and STEM.

 ★ I am also a seasoned and experienced graphic designer & artist and continue to expand my expertise in the domain!
 Besides that, I'm really into literary, visual & performing arts :)